Introduction

 Customer segmentation based on recency showing four tiers

-This four-segment model gives us a starting framework.
-But a single variable rarely captures enough nuance for effective marketing decisions.
-We’re leaving money on the table if we treat all active customers the same way, regardless of whether they spend $20 per purchase or $200.
+A single variable rarely captures enough nuance.
+We’re leaving money on the table if we treat all active customers the same way, regardless of whether they spend $20 or $200 per purchase.

 Enriching the Model with RFM